 To create a report, click inside the search bar, and select Advanced Search from the dropdown.
 From here, you can specify your search criteria and/or terms (keep in mind you don’t always need a search term).
 You can use as few or as many search filters as you’d like.
 Check out our Help article for detailed instructions on creating an Advanced Search.

-Once you’re done searching, you can save your search by clicking the star in the header.
+Once you’re done searching, you can save your search.
 That way, you’ll be able to access your report anytime from the sidebar.
 The search results are always automatically up to date.